ciax/utils/readme.txt

  # Required scripts: *    <------- Script list for dependency check
  #alias *                 <------- Alias name that itself wants to be
  #link  *                 <------- Symbolic link name that itself wants to be
+ #link:distribution *     <------- Link if distribution is matched

 ############### General information ################